 Both Sue and Aziz are now in the Holy Land, that “land of unfading splendour”.
 Aziz serves as one of the members of the Continental Board of Counsellors, and is also a member of the International Teaching Centre on the side of Mount Carmel.
 That Body has been described in the Bahá’í Writings as one of those “world-shaking, world-embracing, world-directing” Institutions of the mighty Order of Bahá’u’lláh referred to in “The Sun and the Mirrors”.

 Mombasa was aflame with colour.
-Flowers, blossoming fruit trees, coconut palms, flamboyant oleander trees in red, white and pink, jealously competed with multicoloured bougainvillaea vines.
+Flowers, blossoming fruit trees, coconut palms, flamboyant oleander trees in red, white and pink, jealously competed with multi-coloured bougainvillaea vines.
 Unbelievably huge and twisted baobab trees, and Marguerite’s favourite, the mango, were all a part of the setting for our Bahá’í meetings as we taught out in the open under the overspreading shade trees.

 It was so breath-takingly lovely and unique to us, that we both were worried that as soon as our meetings were over some stagehand would appear and holler: “Strike the set!”